 No matter how frustrating, prior authorizations do seem to help curb healthcare costs.
 So the question may be how to make them effective in a PT or OT practice while reducing the administrative burden/costs and improving revenue?
 Here are three ways to make the process more functional:

 - Always submit organized, clear documentation — Understanding that insurance will likely question any request for PT or OT services, documentation becomes key, including all provider clinical notes.Implement a protocol or EHR/EMR template that ensures comprehensive documentation.
 Understand and stay ahead of what they are going to request, making sure to fully complete prior authorizations.

 - Be prepared for clinical review — Most insurance payers will elongate the approval process calling for clinical review or outright reject the request.
 On the other hand, most insurance payers don’t even require a prior authorization on certain less intensive treatment options signaling their strong desire to funnel patients to that alternative regardless of appropriateness.Be ready to submit organized, concise, well-articulated appeals with all supporting information.
 Under the Affordable Care Act, all insurance payers are required to have an appeal process in place.
 Ask for a 72-hour expedited or urgent review to speed the process along even further.

 - Consider a fully-automated prior authorization process — Engaging advanced automation means using AI-driven software that is secure, comprehensive, and electronic.
 Linked to the EHR/EMR system, prior authorization information can be collected, submitted and followed up 24/7 in real-time.

 When using an automated prior authorization system, there is significant opportunity to reduce administrative time and costs, as well as schedule patients much more efficiently.
 And should an appeal be needed; an automated system would generate and submit the appeal based on pre-defined parameters with associated documentation.

-Improving the Prior Authorization Process for PT and OT Practices
+Improving PT and OT Prior Authorizations

 Using up-to-the-minute advanced automation, prior authorization software that uses AI and machine learning capabilities may be the solution with the most benefits overall.